Last Updated on May 14, 2023

 The blood pressure and oxygen level monitor are somehow not FDA-cleared.
-It means that the Galaxy Watch is not a medical device when measuring these parameters.
-Use it for information only, and when in doubt, double-check with your doctor.
+It means the Galaxy Watch is not a medical device when measuring these parameters.
+Use it for information only, and when in doubt, double-check with your doctor or use a more standard inflatable blood pressure monitor.

-With its stunning design and stellar healthcare capabilities, the Samsung Galaxy watch’s blood pressure is a serious contender and our overall favorite.
-With a vast catalog of watch faces to choose from, it is possible to find the one that will suit your mood or circumstances.
-The only drawback of the Samsung Galaxy Watch 4 lies in the battery life, which doesn’t last more than 40 hours.
-Even though it is a huge step forward when compared to the scarce 18 hours of the Apple Watch 7.
+With its stunning design and stellar healthcare capabilities, the Samsung Galaxy watch’s blood pressure is a serious contender and our favorite.
+With a vast catalog of watch faces, finding the one that will suit your mood or circumstances is possible.
+The Samsung Galaxy Watch 5 made tremendous battery life progress.
+It now offers up to 50 hours on a single charge.

 The watch is compatible only with Android smartphones.
 The smartwatch market is clearly divided between Android and iOS users.
-Samsung and Apple have decided to rival not only in the smartphone market but also in the smartwatches one.
+Samsung and Apple have decided to rival the smartphone market and the smartwatches.
 We regret the decision of the two leading companies as users are taken hostages of their OS ecosystem.
-It allows for recording Blood Pressure using Pletysmophography (PPT).
-The YAMAY watch described below uses the same PPT technology.
-Even though the technological background is highly validated, the watch blood pressure sensor must be calibrated once every four weeks using a standard FDA-cleared Blood Pressure monitor.
+It allows for recording Blood Pressure using photopletysmophography (PPT).

-When looking for a smartwatch offering the best for sport, fitness, health tracking, and the possibility of measuring Blood Pressure without the need for a more bulky inflatable cuff, the Galaxy Watch 4 should be on the top of your list.
+When looking for a smartwatch offering the best for sport, fitness, health tracking, and the possibility of measuring Blood Pressure without needing a more bulky inflatable cuff, the Galaxy Watch 5 should be on the top of your list.

 More than a wearable blood pressure monitor, the Samsung Galaxy Watch 5 has everything you can expect from a modern health tracker.